patty-chow/documentdb-extension-playground/README.md

     CREATE DATABASE adventureworks;
     ```

-3. Restore the data from the schema and data files:
+3. In the terminal, run these commands to restore the data from the schema and data files:

     ```bash
     psql -d "postgres://postgres:postgres@localhost:54876/adventureworks" -f data/adventureworks/adventureworks-schema.sql